 IBCLCs are not required to demonstrate any continuing education recognition points (CERPs) in order to qualify for the exam.

 Yes.
-IBLCE recertification policy requires that certificants recertify every 5 years.
-IBCLCs have the option to recertify via CERPs on the first 5th year, however it is required that every IBCLC recertify by examination every ten years.
-This re-examination policy is intended to periodically assess knowledge and cognitive skills related to lactation consulting.
+IBCLC recertification policy requires that IBCLCs recertify every 5 years.
+IBCLCs have the option to recertify via CERPs at the first five-year interval, however it is required that every IBCLC recertify by examination every ten years.
 At the ten-year interval, the examination for all candidates is premised on a new practice analysis, capturing major developments in the field.

 A total of 75 CERPS